 |As you descend, looking left and right, you notice the stone facades of the other pathways are reminiscent of bunkers.|

 |Beneath the pergola between two of the Book Rooms.
 The layout and construction of the other Book Rooms is identical.|

 |Down another set of stairs, and again perfectly aligned with both the War Stone and the Great Cross, this tree lined avenue leads to a dome 'temple'.
 A number of tree lined avenues radiate out from the site of the temple.|

 |Looking back through the temple to the Great Cross.|

 |Underfoot inside the temple, the words of English poet and soldier Rupert Brooke.|

 Reference: Irish National War Memorial Gardens Visitors Guide, Office of Public Works, Ireland.

-See also: 49,400 Irish lost and barely remembered: The Irish National War Memorial Gardens.
+See also: Commemoration in the landscape: The Irish National War Memorial Gardens.